Huulamnguyen/inventory-pos-rails-react/README.md

 [Inventory&POS Application Models](https://dbdiagram.io/d/6220cc6854f9ad109a53a3a3)
 ## Features:
 ### Available Features:

+## Authentication and Authorization
 - User can sign-up and create a new account
 - User can login with a created and authorized account
 - User can logout account

+## User
 - User can edit information such as username, email, address, phone
 - If forgot password, user can reset password

+## User and Store
 - User can create a or many stores
 - User can edit an existing store
 - User can view a store information
 - User can delete a store

+## User and Product
-- View all products
+- View all products (improve state management by Redux: productsReducer)
-- View one product: information and sale transactions
+- View one product: information and sale transactions (coming soon)
 - Search product by title
 - Update product
-- Create a new product
+- Create a new product (improve state management by Redux: productsReducer)
-- Delete a product
+- Delete a product (improve state management by Redux: productsReducer)

+## Category and Product:
+- Each product show a category that it associated with
+- View all categories under categories menu and each category's products
 ### In Progress:
-- Filter products by categories
-- Filter products by brands
-- Filter products by suppliers
+- Create new Category
+- Edit Category
+- Delete Category

 ### Up coming:
+- Full CRUD for Category, Brand, Supplier, Variant models
+- Full CRUD for Sale Model
+- Full CRUD for Payment Model
+- Full CRUD for Customer Model
-- Data DashBoard for product
+- Building Data Dashboard
 ## Test Application
 ### Local
 - Fork and clone this repo